zsy-fdl17/zsy/example/README.md

   and c2 = clock(t_min, t_max)
 ```

-To build and start the symbolic simulation, type the following
+To compile and run the symbolic simulation, type the following
 command:

 ```